 FAÇADE GRANT PROGRAM

 The City hopes to encourage private investment in commercial buildings of the area through a façade program which offers financial incentives (up to $25,000) to businesses to improve the appearance, safety, structural integrity and quality of their storefronts and buildings as a whole.
-More information can be found on the Harriet Fuller Rust Grant page.
+More information can be found on the Historic Preservation Grants and Awards Page.

 HISTORIC PRESERVATION GRANT PROGRAM